Empirical priors and posterior concentration in a piecewise polynomial sequence model: Empirical Bayes formulation

 The reader may be anticipating that the combination of an empirical prior with the likelihood amounts to double-use of data.
-To avoid potentially over-fitting, we propose the following very mild additional regularization.
+To avoid potentially over-fitting, we propose the following mild additional regularization.
 Let $L_n(\theta)$ denote the likelihood function based on the model \eqref{eq:model}, i.e., $L_n(\theta) \propto \exp\{-\tfrac{1}{2\sigma^2} \|Y-\theta\|^2\}$, where $\|\cdot\|$ denotes the $\ell_2$-norm on $\RR^n$.
 For a fixed $\alpha \in (0,1)$, define a regularized empirical prior

-Dividing by a fractional power of the likelihood effectively down-weights those parameter values that are too consistent with the data, hence discouraging over-fitting.
-Typically, one would take $\alpha$ to be close to 1---e.g., we take $\alpha=0.99$ in our simulation examples in Section~\ref{S:examples}---so this additional regularization is very mild indeed.
+Dividing by a fractional power of the likelihood effectively down-weights those parameter values with especially large likelihood, hence discouraging over-fitting.
+Typically, one would take $\alpha$ to be close to 1---for example, we take $\alpha=0.99$ in the simulation examples presented in Section~\ref{S:examples}---so this additional regularization is very mild indeed.